Google is fantastic, aren't they?

 They provide a bunch of valuable tools for free, and if you know how to harness them, they can be very powerful for you or your business.

 They have a bunch of really cool developer tools, research, and they even let you use their AI!
 All for free!

-One of the best free tools that I like, that they put out there is called Google Alerts.
-You can set these alerts up to inform you when a new piece of content is posted on the web based off of a search query, mentions something that you are interested in, news, and so much more.
+One of the best free tools that I like that they put out there is called Google Alerts.
+You can set these alerts up to inform you when a new piece of content is posted on the web-based on a search query, mentions something that you are interested in, news, and so much more.

 Even though the functionality has a ton of potential, I am only going to include a few suggestions that you use regarding your hotel.